numtel/meteor-mysql/README.md

 Due to the early stage of development, the default settings must be used: port 9801 on localhost.

+Development of this feature has been abandoned in favor of using MySQL's binary replication logs to transmit updates.
+See the [`more_fields` branch](https://github.com/nevill/zongji/tree/more_fields) I have created on the `zongji` Binlog tailer NPM package.
+Expect this package to be updated as soon as I get the rest of the fields sorted!

 ### `connection.select(subscription, options)`

 Bind a SQL select statement to a subscription object (e.g. context of a `Meteor.publish()` function).